top of page

 (with Kose John, Xu Tian, and Haofei Zhang)

-[5] Artificially Intelligent or Artificially Inflated?
-Determinants and Informativeness of Corporate AI Disclosures
+[6] Signals or Smoke?
+The Determinants and Informativeness of Corporate Artificial Intelligence (AI) Disclosures

 [7] Value Relevance of Corporate Consumer Data: Evidence from Website Cookies (with Junhao Liu and Jennifer Tucker)